-Description Check Have in possession a copy of the "As-Designed" LATS Multi F piping tree diagram.
-BEFORE ANY FIELD PIPE SIZE OR LENGTH Oncor CHANGES ARE MADE, PROPOSED CHANGES MUST BE FORWARDED TO THE DESIGN ENGINEER SO THAT THEY CAN INPUT THE CHANGES INTO LATS and RE-ISSUE A NEW LATS PIPING TREE DIAGRAM.
-Installer must receive change authori- zation from the design engineer, because any change made requires the review of the entire tree diagram and verification that the change did not impact the size of piping segments in other parts of the system.
+Description Check You must have in your possession a copy of the "As-Designed" LATS Multi V piping tree diagram.
+BEFORE ANY FIELD PIPE SIZE OR LENGTH CHANGES ARE MADE, PROPOSED CHANGES MUST BE FORWARDED TO THE DESIGN ENGINEER SO THAT THEY CAN INPUT THE CHANGES INTO LATS and RE-ISSUE A NEW LATS MULTI V PIPING TREE DIAGRAM.
+Installer must receive change authorization from the design engineer, because any change made requires the review of the entire tree diagram and verification that the change did not impact the size of piping segments in other parts of the system.
 All pipe materials were properly stored, capped, and clean.
 All burrs were removed after cutting and pipe ends were reamed before brazing.
 During refrigerant pipe installation, for each segment of pipe, a record was made of the pipe length (including expansion loops, offsets, double-back sections), and sizes, as well as the quantity and type of elbows used.
-All long runs of straight pipe were provided with expansion loops.
-Ensure Y-branches are installed with no more than ±5° of horizontal.
-Ensure Y-branches are installed with no more than ±3° of vertical.
+Expansion loops, coils or other acceptable measures are provided where necessary to absorb temperature-change based pipe movement.
 A torque wrench and backup wrench were used to tighten all flare connections.
 The back side of all flares were lubricated with a small drop of PVE refrigeration oil before tightening flare fittings.
 Ensure all field made flares are 45°.
 Use factory-supplied flare nuts only.
-Pipe segments were properly supported and all wall penetrations were sleeved.
+Pipe segments and Y-branch fittings are secured to the structure using a combination of fixed and floating clamps, and all wall penetrations were sleeved.
 Pipe insulation was not compressed at any point.
-Y-branches were properly supported per details provided in the installation manual.
-Ensure Y-branches are installed in the correct direction.
-Flow is always from the single end to the double end.
+Y-branch fittings were properly INSTALLED per details provided in the Multi F / Multi F MAX with LGRED Outdoor Unit Installation Manual.
+Y-branch fittings were properly SUPPORTED per details provided in the Multi F / Multi F MAX with LGRED Outdoor Unit Installa- tion Manual.
 No oil traps, solenoid valves, sight glasses, filter driers, or any other unauthorized refrigerant specialties were present.
-(Optional) R410A rated full port ball valves were used at all indoor units and wherever appropriate in the refrigerant piping network.
-Best practice including a minimum of 20" of straight pipe was installed between each elbow.
+(Optional) High quality R410A rated full port ball valves with a Schrader port were used at all indoor units and at will in the refrigerant piping network.
+(Recommended for serviceability.)